AnnieSneha/Protected-Modifier-and-Exception-Handling/README.md

 Private: Accessible only within the same class.
 It provides the most restricted access.
 Public: Accessible from anywhere in the application, offering the least restricted access.
 Protected: Accessible within the same package and by subclasses, even if they are outside the package.
+## If a class is defined in one package and a subclass is defined in another package, can the subclass access the protected members of the superclass?
+Provide an example to illustrate your answer.
 Accessing Protected Members Across Packages
 Suppose you have a superclass defined in one package and a subclass in another package.
 The subclass can access the protected members of the superclass through inheritance, but not directly using an instance of the superclass.
 ```